When does an insect bite need medical attention?

 Zika virus infection is transmitted by mosquitoes and individuals who had mosquito bites in areas of high transmission, who develop symptoms of fever, conjunctivitis and rash during pregnancy would need to consult their obstetrician for evaluation.

-Call 995 for ambulance when in Singapore, if there is severe allergic reaction to the bite or sting.
+Call 995 for ambulance assistance if there is severe allergic reaction to the bite or sting.

 The symptoms of severe allergic reaction may include: